Registrar of Geographic Names

 Victoria's complex site addressing program

-The Office of Geographic Names, with assistance from Vicmap's Information Services Division, emergency services and other stakeholder organisations, is launching the complex site addressing program.
+Geographic Names Victoria, with assistance from Vicmap's Information Services Division, emergency services and other stakeholder organisations, is launching the complex site addressing program.

 The complex site addressing program aims to provide a unique address for each sub-address within large or complex sites such as retirement villages, universities, shopping centres, camping sites, sporting facilities, tourist venues, and caravan and residential parks.